 After you have added your SSH public key to your profile, you can use it to access an Acquia Cloud environment, if:

-- You are a member of a team that is assigned to the server's website, and you have a role that includes the appropriate SSH permissions, or
+- You are a member of a team that is assigned to the server's application, and you have a role that includes the appropriate SSH permissions, or

-- You are either be a primary or technical contact for the website.
+- You are either the Owner or an Administrator for the application.

 Acquia provides the following permissions related to SSH keys:

 - Add SSH key to Git repository

 - Add SSH key to non-Production environments

 - Add SSH key to the Production environment